Picovoice/porcupine/README.md

 #### PIP

-Install Porcupine [PIP package](https://pypi.org/project/pvporcupine/).
+Install Porcupine using [PIP](https://pypi.org/project/pvporcupine/).
 Then with a working microphone connected to your device run the following in the terminal

 ```shell
 pvporcupine_mic --keywords porcupine